spencerharris63/JAMStack/readme.md

 We'll use [Liquid](https://shopify.github.io/liquid/) today.
 Liquid is the in-house templating engine created and maintained by Shopify.

-If template languages is new to you don't worry, they are generally quite simple, resemble JavaScript and can be mastered easily.
+If template languages are new to you don't worry, they are generally quite simple, resemble JavaScript and can be mastered easily.

 ### Initial Setup